What is Cash Flow? Definition, calculation and Example

 11. Net Profit: 102.000

-Income, also sometimes called “revenue” or “Sales” is self-explanatory.
+Some more remarks: income, also sometimes called “revenue” or “Sales” is self-explanatory.
 This is the cash generated by the sales of goods or services.
 After we subtract the “Cost of Sales” we arrive at “Gross Income.”
 Be aware that not all Income Statements will feature a “Cost of Sales” item.
 This item is important in a trading business, for example, a second hand car dealer sells a car (Sales) that he bought earlier(cost of sales).
 So far so good.
 Now we subtract “Expenses,” for example salaries, raw materials, office equipment etc., to arrive at the item Earnings Before Interest, Tax, Depreciation, and Amortization, or EBITDA.
 After subtracting the items depreciation and amortization we arrive at EBIT.
 Then we subtract the interest, pay the taxman, and arrive at the bottom line, Net Profit.
 So is this the cash flow?
 No, it is not and let me show you why.

 If no cash is flowing.......no cash flow